apptainer/apptainer-admindocs/configfiles.rst

 Exclusive Endpoint
 ------------------

-{Project} 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:
+{Project} has the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag: